-There is a midterm (40%) and a final exam (60%).
-The midterm is scheduled for Monday, March 3, 6:15 - 8:15 PM.
+There are two midterms, each counting 30%, and a final exam, counting 40%.
+The midterms are scheduled for Monday, February 21 and Monday, April 4.
+Both midterms will be given from 6:15 - 8:15 PM.

-In addition, there will be three cases.
+In addition, there will be two cases.
 Each student must perform satisfactorily in the cases to pass the course.
 More will be said about the cases in class.